naveendwgn/Shuffle/README.md

 # Shuffle

-The ongoing Implementation of Shuffle which is a web-app which creates realistic images and art from complex text prompts for a wide range of concepts expressible in natural language
+Shuffle which is a web-app which creates realistic images and art from complex text prompts for a wide range of concepts expressible in natural language

 <img width="1080" alt="Screenshot 2023-03-22 203847" src="https://user-images.githubusercontent.com/114351583/226951251-c9c6b486-4f04-40af-93f7-e7fb2644fd19.png">